MurageKabui/AISR/README.md

 Here are some of the key features included in the app, aimed at making things more convenient and customizable ..

 * [x] Customizable System Prompt
-    > This allows a user to tweak the system prompt so the generated replies suit their preferences and personality.
+    > This will allow the user to tweak the system prompt so the generated replies suit their preferences and personalities.

 * [x] Voice enabled interactions
     > Automatically reads incoming messages aloud and voices the AI-generated reply.
-Users can choose from various voices and respond with "yes" to send the reply or "no" to cancel it.
+Users can choose from various voices and respond with "yes" to send the reply or "no" to cancel it..

+* [ ] Suggested Replies
+    > Provides context-aware replies by analyzing the chat history and presents relevant, pre-formulated replies that users can select and send back.
+Suggested Replies adapt to the user's communication style over time, providing increasingly personalized and relevant options.